 Columbia Crest Center is in Moses Lake, Washington.
 This nursing home was given an overall grade of C, which is a solid score.
 Based on our ratings, there are definitely much worse places out there.
-More information on this facility's category grades may be found below.
-Its best category is short-term care, which is addressed in the next section.
+One of the better aspects of this nursing home's report card is its strong short-term care grade, which is addressed in the next section.

 Columbia Crest Center